 Do you need a system that is mainly for background music?
-Strive for a balanced sound throughout the room, try to get even sound throughout the entire area.
+Strive for a balanced sound throughout the room, try to get an even sound throughout the entire area.
 In this case, the more speakers, the better.
-If the speakers are small and too far apart, they will play too loud in some parts of the room and too quiet in others.
+If the speakers are small and too far apart, they will play too loud in some parts of the room and too quietly in others.

 STEREO SPEAKER PLACEMENT

-Sometimes the ceiling area is limited to accommodate a pair of ceiling speakers.
+Sometimes the ceiling area is limited to accommodate a pair of best ceiling speakers.
 Decision?
-The stereo in-line speaker that reproduces the left and right music channels.
+The stereo in-line speaker reproduces the left and right music channels.
 A stereo speaker is a great way to add background music to a small space.
-You can also install multiple stereo speakers in a hallway or room with an odd number of speakers, as stereo ceiling speakers sold per piece.
+You can also install multiple stereo speakers in a hallway or room with an odd number of speakers, as stereo ceiling speakers are sold per piece.

 Are you creating a music-focused space?
 Speakers in the wall, positioned at ear level, recreate live sound.
 As with a standard stereo system, try to place the left and right speakers at the same distance from each other, and the same distance from your main listening position.
-It will give you a balanced and focused sound for How to install ceiling speakers.
+It will give you a balanced and focused sound for How to install stereo ceiling speakers.